-WARNING If any defects relating to operating safety and reliability are detected or if any damage occurs, the VRC must be taken out of operation immediately. • Before the VRC is put into operation, all VRC parts must comply with all relevant health and safety directives and regulations. • Do not switch the main power supply on or start the VRC when persons are in contact with the VRC.
-Make sure that no persons or objects are within the range of any moving parts of the VRC. · · Climbing, sitting, walking, or riding on equipment while the equipment is in operation could result in death or serious injury. • If this VRC needs to be modified in any way, contact PFlow Industries, Inc. for assistance.
-Do not make any unauthorized changes.
-Falling hazard!
+AWARNING If any defects relating to operating safety and reliability are detected or if any damage occurs, the VRC must be taken out of operation immediately. • Before the VRC is put into operation, all VRC parts must comply with all relevant health and safety directives and regulations. • Do not switch the main power supply on or start the VRC when persons are in contact with the VRC.
+Make sure that no persons or objects are within the range of any moving parts of the VRC.
+Climbing, sitting, walking, or riding on equipment while the equipment is in operation could result in death or serious injury. • If this VRC needs to be modified in any way, contact PFlow Industries, Inc. for assistance.
+Do not make any unauthorized changes. • Falling Hazard!
 Close all gates before the carriage is moved.
-Never leave the lift unattended with the gates in the open position.
+Never leave the VRC unattended with the gates in the open position.
 Never close gates when a person is on the carriage or within the fenced area. • Place the load in the center of the carriage platform to avoid shifting loads.
 Lock rolling casters in place.
 Make sure that any portion of the load does not overhang the perimeter of the carriage.
 Prevent unstable load conditions.
 Lockout/tagout the VRC before removing jammed product.
 Be aware that stored energy in the lift components may move or shift when the jam is removed.
 De-energize any circuit before work is begun. • Do not overtravel!
 Stops, mechanical or electrical, must be in place to prevent the carriage from traveling beyond the intended floor level.
-Overtravel could cause permanent damage to the carriage or failure of the lifting mechanism.
+Overtravel could cause permanent damage to the carriage or failure of the lifting mechanism. • Entanglement hazard!
+Secure long hair, wear snug-fitting clothing, and avoid wearing jewelry while using the VRC.